Dominik Hašek: First tenure with the Detroit Red Wings (2001–2002; 2003–2004)

 That summer, Hašek officially announced his retirement on June 25, 2002, so that he could spend time with his family and other hobbies.

 However, after Detroit's first-round loss to the Mighty Ducks of Anaheim in the following season, he expressed his desire to play again.
-The Red Wings picked up the option on his contract on July 1, 2003, and this created a difficult situation for the Red Wings, who had two years left on Curtis Joseph's three-year $24 million contract, which had a no-trade clause.
-Detroit was also under pressure knowing that the rival Avalanche would be looking for a goaltender of at least equal talent to replace Patrick Roy after his retirement on May 28, 2003.
+The Red Wings picked up the option on his contract on July 1, 2003, and this created an awkward and difficult situation for the Red Wings, who had two years left on Curtis Joseph's three-year $24 million contract, who left the Toronto Maple Leafs in the 2002 offseason as a UFA to replace Hašek as the teams starting goaltender, and who also had a no-trade clause.
+Detroit was also under pressure knowing that the rival Avalanche would be looking for a goaltender of at least more or of equal talent to replace Patrick Roy after his retirement on May 28, 2003.
 With Manny Legace also on the Wings' roster, Detroit now had three potential starting goaltenders.

 In the 2003–04 season Hašek injured his groin after playing just 14 games.
 On 9 January, he and the team agreed he should rest his injury for two to four weeks.
 Hašek privately told general manager Ken Holland that he would not accept any pay while he was injured.
 On 10 February, he announced that he was not going to continue to play that season, surprising the Red Wings management.
 He eventually revealed that he refused about $3 million of his $6 million salary.
 In April 2004, he underwent groin surgery in Prague, and returned to his hometown of Pardubice to recuperate.